alextanhongpin/core-concepts/README.md

 # Dirty Checking

 Dirty checking can be done by checking each key-value pairs for changes or by listening to model changes in setters and getters.

+# Automatic Event Registration (AER)

++ Register all components that might listen to something.
++ Register all events they might listen to.
++ For each listener method among the components, automatically bind the event to it.

+# Super-patterns

+A combination of different design patterns are called super-patterns

 # Session